Christmas at the Mansions, The Elms

 We’re going live all week long from the Newport Mansions for their annual Christmas celebration!
 This morning Michaela takes us inside The Elms for a peek at the music and exhibitions.
+John Rodman, Director of Museum Experience along with Singer Jimmy Winters & Pianist Michael Brown join us on the show.
 Click here for more!

 Rhode Show Content Disclaimer: The information, advice and answers displayed in The Rhode Show section of WPRI.com are those of individual sponsors and guests and not WPRI-TV/Nexstar Media Group, Inc. WPRI.com presents this content on behalf of each participating Rhode Show sponsor.
 Sponsored content is copyrighted to its respective sponsor unless otherwise indicated.